ncskth/norse-rl/book/intro.md

 In this workshop we are going to use *spiking neural networks* to control 2 simulated physical systems: a cartpole and a Braitenberg vehicle "mouse".
+This workshop is meant to give you hands-on experience with (virtual) neurorobotics experiments, while hopefully also having a bit of fun.

 Everything will be run online in [Jupyter Notebooks](https://jupyter.org/), so not installation or setup is required.
+Just follow the instructions below.

 <p align="center">
 <img src="https://github.com/ncskth/norse-rl/raw/master/book/images/EnvAgentBrain.png"/>